RemoveDEBRIS: DebrisSat 1

-The DebrisSat 1 (DS-1, aka REMDEB-NET, COSPAR 1998-067PM) was built by engineers and students at the University of Surrey and was based on a 2U CubeSat measuring 100 × 100 × 227 mm.
+The DebrisSat 1 (DS-1, REMDEB-NET, COSPAR 1998-067PM) was built by engineers and students at the University of Surrey and was based on a 2U CubeSat measuring 100 × 100 × 227 mm.
 1U of the satellite contained the power and avionics to power the payload.
 The payload contained an inflatable designed to provide a large target area for the next experiment.
 A Cold Gas Generator (CGG) was used to inflate six aluminium booms to provide a frame.
 Small aluminium sails attached to the end of the booms then deployed during the inflation.
 DebrisSat 1 decayed from orbit on 2 March 2019.

 DebrisSat 2

-The DebrisSat 2 (DS-2, aka REMDEB-DS2, COSPAR: 1998-067PR) was also based on a 2U CubeSat with two deployable panels solar panels and communications.
+The DebrisSat 2 (DS-2, a.k.a.
+REMDEB-DS2, COSPAR: 1998-067PR) was also based on a 2U CubeSat with two deployable panels solar panels and communications.
 The spacecraft contained a GPS receiver as well as an inter-satellite link to provide location and attitude data back to the platform to assess the VBN camera performance.
 The avionics were based on the QB50 avionics stack developed by the Surrey Space Centre and Electronic Systems Laboratory (ESL) at Stellenbosch University.
 In addition the spacecraft also tested out a low-cost UART camera which was able to beam back pictures to the platform as it separated.
 DebrisSat 2 deorbited 30 May 2020.